 If you suspect a concussion, it is important to be on the lookout for certain signs and symptoms.
 If you notice symptoms of a concussion or head trauma, seek help immediately as only a neurologist can determine the extent of your head injury.
 If you have been in an accident, suffered a sports injury, fallen and hit your head, or have experienced head trauma of any kind, it is imperative that you follow concussion protocol and monitor your symptoms for 24 hours.

 Our bodies are amazing at healing themselves, but it does take time.
 The more you rest, the more you allow your body to go through the healing process.
 This may require that you take time off of work or school, skip sports practices, and avoid physical activity for a while.
 It can take anywhere from a few weeks to several months for the brain to fully heal from an injury.
-Be sure to get the all clear from a doctor before you return to sports practices or normal activities.
+Be sure to get the all-clear from a traumatic brain injury doctor before you return to sports practices or normal activities.

 Even if you don’t suspect a brain injury but have some other form of head pain, a visit with a neurologist is likely to bring about more effective treatment and better long-term pain relief.
-For the best results, turn to the experienced and highly qualified specialists at AICA for diagnosis and treatment of head pain, specifically a traumatic brain injury.
+For the best results, turn to the experienced and highly qualified head trauma specialists at AICA for diagnosis and treatment of head pain, specifically a traumatic brain injury.